A film about Northwest hip-hop from 2005

 DJ blesOne began making hip-hop mixtapes in the mid-1990s, and due to his rapid switch-ups and high energy drum machine work, he quickly became a regular DJ for breakdancing events hosted by the Massive Monkees crew.
 For almost a decade DJ blesOne rocked dancefloors and b-boy competitions.
 Then in 2004, he formed a rap crew called Mash Hall along with Christine Supreme and Ronnie Voice, and they dropped a six-song EP titled Mash Hall which caught some major buzz.
 The following year DJ blesOne was at a crossroads.
 Should he keep making mixtapes, or was it time for him to let go of that comfort zone and make the jump to being a producer and rapper?

 He decided to do both.
 First, in early 2005 he dropped Straight Outta Westcoast, a mixtape with three original Mash Hall songs dropped into the mix.
 According to blesOne, Straight Outta Westcoast is, “My favorite mixtape I ever made, featuring the first Mash Hall songs ever.”
-Those early three Mash Hall tracks were “Tired Of MCs,” (which later became “Introdestruction” on The Mash Tape) “This Is A Warning,” and “Straight Outta Westcoast.”
+Those early three Mash Hall tracks were “Tired Of MCs,” (which had already been released as “Introdestruction” on Mash Hall) “This Is A Warning,” and “Straight Outta Westcoast.”

 Then later that year Mash Hall released The Mash Tape.
 The first half of The Mash Tape consists of about a dozen Mash Hall tracks, followed by remixes of ten mainstream rap hits from artists including Nas, Mobb Deep, and Kool G Rap.
 While Straight Outta Westcoast clearly still fit the mixtape format, The Mash Tape marked an evolution for this new group called Mash Hall.
 It was clear that they had songwriting talent, and blesOne was a master of roof-on-fire, disaster-porn beats.
 Ronnie Voice and blesOne combined to create a cinematic universe where Mash Hall reigns over all others.
 They mortar unsafe levels of humor, urgency, and boastfulness into a synchronized cemented brick wall of sound.
 Mash Hall sounds like no other group before or since.
 This is music that should have been blasting aboard the infamous “Furthur” bus, and The Mash Tape reminds me of the berserk energy conjured by the Merry Pranksters back in the 1960s.